 How to Enable Pinterest Rich Pins on WordPress.org

-1. Install Yoast SEO plugin, if you don’t already have this one installed – hello!
+1. Install SEO Framework plugin, if you don’t already have this one installed – hello!
 SEO for dummies.
-Once installed go to SEO > Social > Facebook and select the check box that says “Add Open Graph meta data”.
+Once installed go to SEO > scroll down to Social Media Settings > and the check box that says “Output Open Graph meta tags?”
 This will add the necessary code to your blog posts without you having to do so manually – which is only one of the many great advantages of having a Worpdress site, I get asked that all the time, too!

 2. Go to Pinterest’s Rich Pin Validator, and enter in a link to any post on your site.
 It doesn’t matter which post and you only need to do one.
 Click “validate.”
 After validating, you should see a message that says “your pin’s been validated!”
 Then, click “apply now.”
 A pop up will come up with your website’s domain and “HTML tags” selected.
 Click “apply now” once again and you’re done.